 The UK delegation is one of the largest at the UN, it is relatively successful in placing nationals in key positions in the Secretariat, which brings with it access and influence, and of course the UK’s veto power can influence informal discussions, tilting the consensus toward the UK position.
 The fact that Security Council negotiations are normally conducted in English gives UK diplomats advantages in finessing language over diplomats from non-English speaking countries.
 The UK performs well on all three of the key metrics of influence indicated by our interviewees.

 While the UK’s permanent mission (UKMIS) has a high level of political capital within the New York diplomatic milieu, these skills and expertise cannot be taken for granted, they need to be maintained through continued high-level investments in the British foreign service.
 Membership of the EU, along with strong diplomacy at the UN, are seen as key qualities for the UK in maintaining its position as an influential actor abroad.
 Many have pointed to the need for greater investment in the UK’s UN capacity in the context of Brexit.
 A freedom of information request showed that since the 2016 Brexit referendum the Foreign and Commonwealth Office (FCO) had created more than 250 new roles in London and abroad to support the UK leaving the EU.
 Compared to other departments within the British civil service however, the FCO has seen some of the smallest increases since 2016.
 The FCO budget was described in a 2018 report by a British parliament Select Committee as ‘far too low’ and as ‘hollowed out’.
-UKMIS has a high level of political capital to draw on financial and political investment in UKMIS will need to be maintained or increased as the UN becomes more important to UK global strategy.
+Furthermore, it is important to highlight these cuts in the wider context of austerity in the UK, which saw the Foreign Office lose more than a quarter of its budget in real terms during the coalition’s five-year term in office.
+This underfunding in the run up to the Brexit vote significantly exacerbates the challenge the UK faces in being able to shift its influence outside of the EU.
+Consequently, whilst the UKMIS has a high level of political capital to draw on financial and political investment in UKMIS will need to be maintained or increased as the UN becomes more important to UK global strategy.

 While the UK has considerable political capital ‘in the bank’ as it exits the EU the reputational costs of Brexit are stark.
 We were told that ‘the UK’s reputation has been depleted and degraded by this’ and that the UK’s ‘reputation as a competent and effective international actor has been weakened’.
 Other interviewees explained that ‘there is no doubt that most people regard [the UK] as less important now because of Brexit rather than more important’ and ‘If Brexit happens…in my opinion the UK’s international influence will hugely diminish further’.
 In addition to general perceptions of the UK, interviewees also cited specific concerns around the UK being viewed as less predictable, distracted, and interpreted the 2016 referendum results as ‘anti-trade, anti-multilateralism, anti-values, anti-immigration’.
-All of these perceptions pose significant challenges for the UK in maintaining its political capital. ur interview data suggest
+All of these perceptions pose significant challenges for the UK in maintaining its political capital at the UN.
+In contrast, some interviewees expressed skepticism concerning EU’s foreign policy, particularly those working in the areas of defense and in regions where the EU is only moderately influential.
+However, our interview data also suggested that there was no reason why the relationship should be viewed in zero-sum terms.
+While there was frustration expressed with the time that was required to formulate common positions, there was no evidence that UK interests at the UN had been harmed by them.